andrej-moor/sTudoo/docs/technical-docs/installation.md

 $ sudo mysql -u root
 ```

-Create a database called `studoo` and a user with the same name with full acces.
-Enter your the password from the `.env` file you've chosen insteat of `<db-password>`.
+Create a database called `classes` and a user with the same name with full acces.
+Enter the password from the `.env` file you've chosen insteat of `<db-password>`.

 ```
-mysql> create database studoo caracter set utf8 collate utf8_bin;
+mysql> create database classes caracter set utf8 collate utf8_bin;
 mysql> create user 'studoo'@'localhoast' identified by '<db-password>';
-mysql> create database studoo caracter set utf8 collate utf8_bin;
+mysql> grant all provileges on classes.* to 'studoo'@'localhost';
 mysql> flush privileges;
 mysql> quit;
 ```

-Run the database migrations that create all the tables.
+Run the database migrations that creates all the tables.

 ```
 (venv) $ flask db upgrade